SwathiKanduri/IMAD-Submission1/README.md

 One can follow the above mentioned links to create react app, or [here](https://www.tutorialspoint.com/reactjs/reactjs_environment_setup.htm) another link to set up manually.

-Run the code locally: <br/>
+*Run the code locally:* <br/>

 Once the above mentioned pre requisites are met, to start/run the app(in windows OS machine), follow the below commands
 - open the command prompt (gitbash is recommended)
 - type in the command, "npm start"
-This should open the web browser in the localhost://3000 port, that renders the paypal express checkout button.
+This should open the web browser in the localhost://3000 port, that renders the paypal express checkout button. <br/>

 Configuring the paypal button and make payments to a merchant : <br/>
 The paypal developers website provides both sandbox and live(prodution) to make use of the paypal button.
 For this project, we followed used the sandbox accounts to check the transaction details and notifications of the successful payments.